 What will we cover?

 17th and 18th century chamber music for wind, strings and continuo.
-There will be one session in which everyone is invited to take part in a tutti ensemble piece and the course finishes with an informal concert when all who wish to do so may perform something they have worked on during the course.
+The course finishes with an informal concert where all who wish to do so may perform something they have worked on during the course.

 What will we accomplish?
 By the end of this course you will be able to…

 Play more communicatively and expressively thanks to your growing assimilation of baroque performance practice.

 What level is the course and do I need any particular skills?